PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 - Dry on wattman paper (do not hesitate to press the mycelium)
 - Grind with liquid nitrogen with mortar and pestle.  _Careful: Use appropriate safety equipments_
 - Weight and store at -80°C in 50 mL Falcon tubes (transport in liquid nitrogen).
+- In order to prepare ready-to-use aliquots : Weigh approximately 200 mg of mycelium (cool the spatula in liquid nitrogen before each sample, no more than 2 samples after removal of the mycelium from liquid nitrogen)

 ### Day 1

 #### Lysis and chromatin digestion

-- In the cold room : Weigh approximately 200 mg of mycelium (cool the spatula in liquid nitrogen before each sample, no more than 2 samples after removal of the mycelium from liquid nitrogen)
+- Label the tubes with your name / pair number / IP or other instruction the teachers will give.
 - In the ice: Resuspend the mycelium with 1 mL of [Lysis buffer](Lysis_Buffer.md) (+proteinase inhibitor + CaCl2)
 - Mix well 10 times going back and forth with the P1000, vortex, leave 10 min on ice, vortex again.
 - Add 5μl of Micrococcale Nuclease and incubate 20-30 min at 37°C (in the water bath) (+ a control without MNase to check digestion),